-Use a meter that is species / material adjustable.
+- Use a meter that is species / material adjustable.
 E.g. Ligno-scanner SDM or mini-Ligno DX/C moisture meter.

-- If using alternate meter check that meter can be used with the subfloor material in question. - Test sub-floor in multiple locations, with an appropriate wood moisture meter, it's recommended to test 20 location per 1000 square feet and average the results.
-Moisture readings must not exceed 12%. - Higher readings indicate a moisture concern that needs to be addressed before installation can begin. - For future reference, documenting and saving the test results is recommended.
+If using alternate meter check that meter can be used with the subfloor material in question. - Test sub-floor in multiple locations: it is recommended to test 20 location per 1000 square feet and average the results.
+Moisture readings must not exceed 12%. - Higher readings indicate a moisture concern that needs to be addressed before installation can begin. - For your protection, documenting and saving the test results is recommended.

-SUBFLOORS NEED TO BE CLEAN - FLAT - DRY:
+SUBFLOORS NEED TO BE: CLEAN - FLAT - DRY: